mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker can read unprotected messages.

-- The attacker can generate and inject any message in the unprotected transport layer.
+- The attacker can generate, inject and delete any message in the unprotected transport layer.

 In addition, these guarantees are intended to degrade gracefully in